skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 village of Hillstead.
 This is obviously a farming community, with many farms dotting the surrounding countryside.
-There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Ailidian soldiers, and four elite guards.
+There is a standard detachment of Alidian guards at the entrance to the city: A group of bored Alidian soldiers, and four elite guards.
 After their papers are checked, they are granted entry into the village proper.
 The "streets" of the city are simple dirt paths that wind around the clusters of tidy cottages and small gardens.
 Many homes have a ribbon of smoke